delftswa2017/desosa2017/yarn/chapter.md

 * Fetching dependencies
 * Linking(/Copying) dependencies

-These three different phases correspond to the package structure, as described in [the functional view](#functional-view-1).
+These three different phases correspond to the package structure, as described in [the architecture](#architecture).
 For each dependency, the first step is to resolve the package in the registry.
 This step will include discovery of its sub-dependencies.
 First, all resolutions are done in parallel.